Australia foreign minister to visit China as diplomatic ties improve | Law-Order

 Diplomatic ties between Australia and its major trading partner China had deteriorated in recent years, with Beijing imposing sanctions on Australian exports after Canberra called for an international inquiry into the origins of the COVID-19 pandemic.
 Beijing was also angered by the previous Liberal government in Canberra effectively banning Chinese telecommunications firm Huawei from Australia's 5G network.

 A meeting between Albanese and Chinese President Xi Jinping on the sidelines of the G20 in Bali last month signalled a thaw in ties, although China's trade sanctions remain in place.
-The chairman of the Business Council of Australia's international engagement committee, Warwick Smith, said the business community welcomed Wong's trip.
+The chairman of the Business Council of Australia's international engagement committee, Warwick Smith, said the business community welcomed Wong's trip, which will take place in a "closed loop" and is restricted to one venue because of Beijing's COVID-19 outbreak.

 "It is to celebrate 50 year of relations with China.
-The significance of it is that it's a meeting not in a conference, but a physical meeting in Beijing.
-Both sides of politics welcomes it and certainly business welcomes it," he told Reuters.
-Because of the COVID-19 outbreak in China, there would not be a business delegation travelling with Wong, he said.
+The significance of it is that it's a meeting not in a conference, but a physical meeting in Beijing," he told Reuters.
+Because of the COVID-19 outbreak in China, there would not be a business delegation travelling with Wong, and any such visit by business leaders was unlikely until March, he said.

-Smith added that business wanted to see "some material outcomes in the near term" from the meeting.
-Two Australian writers, Cheng Lei and blogger Yang Hengjun, are detained in Beijing awaiting the outcome of national security trials.

-"I would like to see my colleague Cheng Lei released and I would like to see a rollback more rapidly of these trade containments," Smith said.
+Australian officials said no immediate breakthrough was expected on trade sanctions.
 China remains the top buyer of Australia's biggest export of iron ore, and is seeking Canberra's endorsement to join a trans-Pacific trade pact.

-Australian diplomats have previously said Canberra's moves to improve ties with Beijing would not bring a shift in defence policy.
+Australia has said moves to improve ties with Beijing would not bring a shift in defence policy.
 In a joint statement by defence ministers in Washington this month, the security allies said Australia and the United States would counter China's "destabilizing military activities".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)